awsdocs/aws-freertos-docs/doc_source/ota-code-sign-cert-other.md

 You need to use the AWS Command Line Interface to import your code\-signing certificate, private key, and certificate chain into AWS Certificate Manager\.
 For information about installing the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.

-After you create your code\-signing certificate, you can import it into ACM with the AWS CLI:
+After you create your code\-signing certificate, you can use the AWS CLI to import it into ACM:

 ```
 aws acm import-certificate --certificate file://code-sign.crt --private-key file://code-sign.key